cdellacqua/express-knex-typescript-template/README.md

 	- `common`: contains shared `pug` markup
 		- `layout.pug`: a basic `pug` page with placeholders for head and main content
 	- `hello-world.pug`: example page that extends layout.pug and contains a paragraph
-- `www`: contains static files that will be served to the client.
+- `public`: contains static files that will be served to the client.
 By default these files are served under `/`, without any prefix.
 In development mode, these files are served by express, but once in production they should be served by a reverse-proxy like nginx to maximize performance
 	- `main.css`: a simple example css file referenced by layout.pug
 - `.env`: contains your environment variables
 - `.env.example`: template for .env